TominoCZ/SoundSpacePresence/README.md

 [Here's a video of it in action](https://www.youtube.com/watch?v=rbYCVzi9IPo&t=45s&ab_channel=Morphox)

 ## Connecting to the device
-The paired device's MAC address is passed in as a launch parameter.
+The (preferably) paired device's MAC address is passed in as a launch parameter.

 ## The remote device
 I recommend using an ESP32 or an Ardunio with a Bluetooth module for this.
 The device will control the lighting effects like a color wave on and LED strip.